DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture13Revision.md

 > - barrier to climate and modifier of climate
 > - not subjected to temperature changes
 > - Privacy
-> - Communicating an aesthetic and appeal
+> - Communicating an aesthetic appeal

 ### Real estate market characteristics